geonetwork/core-geonetwork/integration-test/README.md

 ## Writing a test

 The cucumber features go in the `features` library and should have the ".feature" extension.

+Documentation about the syntax supported can be found in [Canned Steps](./doc/canned_steps.md).

 ### The filename of each test follows these conventions: